imfatant/test/README.md

 10) Set clock frequency: `sudo sed -i 's/GOVERNOR="ondemand"/GOVERNOR="performance"/g' /etc/init.d/cpufrequtils`
 11) Disable Bluetooth (optional): `sudo systemctl disable bb-wl18xx-bluetooth.service`
 12) Reboot now: `sudo reboot`
 13) Set up Connman for WiFi.
-My method makes for easier automation in a script later on:
+My method makes for easier automation in a script later on as it does not rely on you knowing the Connman hash beforehand.
+You will need to supply <your SSID> and <your WiFi password>.
+Do not use quotes:

         mkdir -p /var/lib/connman